microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     make VS Code aware of new branches, you will need to perform a **git fetch** operation.

-3. From within VS Code, View -\> Command Palette
+3. From the top menu bar of VS Code, select View -\> Command Palette

 4. In the command palette, type **git fetch** and press enter